 After the play was edited I gave it to the parents to approve.
 The Trojan Women tells the story of the women immediately after the Trojan War ends.
 All their husbands and sons have been killed, and the women are being given as slave wives (or sacrifices).
 One woman’s young son is killed and then his body is brought on stage to be readied for burial.
 It’s a true tragedy.
 So, I wanted the parents and students to know exactly what they were getting themselves into!

 Next, I set a rehearsal schedule and assigned committees to the parents.
-We had about 10 weeks from start to finish.
+We had about 10 weeks from start to finish to prepare our ancient Greek tragedy.
 The parent committees we had were:

 - Hair and Make-up